jpetazzo/shpod/README.md

 ## What's this?

-`shpod` is a container image based on the Alpine distribution and embarking a bunch of tools useful when working with Kubernetes:
+`shpod` is a container image based on the Alpine distribution and embarking a bunch of tools useful when working with containers, Docker, and Kubernetes.

+It includes:

+- ab (ApacheBench)
+- bash
+- curl
+- Docker CLI
+- Docker Compose
-- compose
+- git
-- helm
+- Helm
 - jid
 - jq
-- krew
 - kubectl
 - kubectx + kubens
+- kube-linter
 - kube-ps1
 - kubeseal
+- kustomize
+- popeye
-- k9s
+- regctl
 - ship
 - skaffold
+- SSH
 - stern
 - tilt

-It also includes:

-- completion for all these tools
 - tmux

-- an SSH server
+It also includes completion for most of these tools.

 Its goal is to provide a normalized environment, to go with the training materials at https://container.training/,